kiransalve/Power-BI/Learn with Gigs/Questions.md

 Power BI allows you to create multiple relationships with inactive relationships and use USERELATIONSHIP in DAX.
 ```

-3. Slowly Changing Dimension (SCD)

-These dimensions change slowly, not every day.
+3. Slowly Changing Dimension (SCD) - These dimensions change slowly, not every day.

 There are 4 important types:

-SCD Type 0 – Fixed Record (No Change)

-Old values never change.
+SCD Type 0 – Fixed Record (No Change) some values were never change.

-Example:

-Date of Birth

-GST Registration ID

-These values remain constant.
+Example: Date of Birth, GST Registration ID, These values remain constant.

-SCD Type 1 – Overwrite Old Data

-Old value is replaced with the new value.
+SCD Type 1 – Old value is replaced with the new value.

-No history is kept.

 Example: